harshagl2002/Fancy_CLI/README.md

 # Fancy_CLI
-provides a simpler way to add, commit, and push files using CLI
+provides a simple way to add, commit, and push files using CLI